 I am an emerging jewelry designer and metalsmith, specializing in one of a kind and bespoke jewelry.
-I work mostly in sterling silver, brass, and gold.
+I work mostly in sterling silver, brass, and have recently added some gold.
 Every piece is hand fabricated, each stone is hand-selected.
 The process itself is what inspires me to keep creating.
 The handling of these beautiful materials, the colorful stones, the endless possibilities.
 Watching people light up when they wear their new jewelry brings me so much joy!
 I've found it to be a really special way to connect with other humans.

 The manipulation of metal is kinetic and forceful.
 Torches, hammers, saws, and shears abound in this craft.
 Yet, the intention is to create something elegant and effortless.
 I love this contrast; that there must be discord and chaos before there can be a clean and beautiful piece.
 The transformation is exciting to watch, and it is immensely satisfying when a piece comes together.

 Creating, for me, is meditative, entrancing, divine.
 When I am really in that magical flow, I feel completely at peace in the world.
-I usually design intuitively, in the moment, playing with the different elements at my bench until I’m satisfied.
+I tend to design intuitively, in the moment, playing with the different elements at my bench until I’m satisfied.
 I consider each stone, each design component, and listen in until the piece “occurs.”
-I am definitely still finding my voice, establishing a canon of my own, loving the process.
+I am definitely still finding my voice, establishing a canon of my own, and loving the process.

 Something that really excites me about this craft is that all of the materials are literally pulled from the earth and minimally refined before they reach my bench.
 The metals are pure elements and all of the stones I use are mined, cut and polished.
 It’s like putting pieces of the earth on display.

 Thanks for visiting and supporting my little business!